GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Future Features (Backlog)

-No specific timeline.
-Build when there's demand or when it's fun.

 ### 12. Forum Integration
 Decision needed: GitHub Discussions vs Discord
 - Player-Made Challenges and connecting them to user profiles